-China’s gross domestic product turned positive in the second quarter, showing 3.2% growth as compared to a year ago, according to the National Bureau of Statistics.
-The GDP in the three months through June hit 24.5 trillion yuan($3.5 trillion) on the basis of data from the same period of 2019.
+China’s gross domestic product turned positive in the second quarter with a 3.2% growth as compared to one year ago, the National Bureau of Statistics said.
+The GDP in the three months through June hit 24.5 trillion yuan($3.5 trillion) on the basis of data in the same period of 2019.

-China recorded a record-low contraction in the first quarter, at 20.7 trillion yuan($3 trillion), down 6.8% year-over-year, since 1992 when it began recording quarterly GDP growth.
+China recorded a record-low contraction in the previous quarter to 20.7 trillion yuan($3 trillion), down 6.8% year-over-year, since 1992 when then quarterly GDP records began.

 “Since the main indicators such as GDP, industry, service, consumption, and investment were still in the falling range in the first half of the year, the rebound in the second quarter is still a recovery for the loss,” Aihua Liu, a Statistics Bureau spokeswoman, said at a news conference on Thursday.